sindresorhus/pageres/readme.md

 $ npm install --save pageres
 ```

-*PhantomJS, which is used for generating the screenshots, is installed automagically, but in some [rare cases](https://github.com/Obvious/phantomjs/issues/102) it might fail to and you'll get an `Error: spawn EACCES` error.
+*PhantomJS, which is used for generating the screenshots, is installed automatically, but in some [rare cases](https://github.com/Obvious/phantomjs/issues/102) it might fail to and you'll get an `Error: spawn EACCES` error.
 [Download](http://phantomjs.org/download.html) PhantomJS manually and reinstall pageres if that happens.*

 ## Usage